Wednesday, April 29, 2020

 The new normal does not feel normal to me.
 I am trying hard not to fall into despair, but it is so. very. hard.
 I think its that way for a lot of people, not just me.
 And I plan on staying strong for my family's sake - as much mentally as physically.
 But honestly, this year feels like a tire fire on Garbage Island.
 And when will it end?
 Who knows.
 We may get a two month reprieve before the zombie apocalypse begins all over again.
 And I MISS my peeps so much.

 Our new schedule: I get up and make coffee.
 Hubby sits in the front room and has the Google Lady tell him all the bad news to start his day while I check my email.
 I do chores, meal prep, fix lunches for us both.
 Then he sits at his desk and starts work while I get ready to go to mine.
 Eight hours later (if I am not sent home early or have my shift cancelled), I come home, remove my shoes at the door, bleach wipe my keys and the doorknobs, shower, heat up my dinner, and try to decompress.
 On the way home I likely called my mother or my daughter.
 There is virtually no traffic either way.
 I am in bed by 10 p.m.
-Weekends we pick up beer, head to Highlands, putsey around and do small projects, make up a firepit, eat some take-out and drink said beer, sleep in on Sunday.
-Putsey more, eat more, drink wine, drive home, make dinner, go to bed and get ready for Monday.
+Weekends we head to Highlands, putsey around and do small projects, make up a firepit, eat some take-out, sleep in on Sunday where we putsey all day, then drive home, make dinner, go to bed and get ready for Monday.
 It could be worse I guess.

 *knocks on wood*

-But I am so over this new normal.
+But I am so over this new normal already.

 Gina